maggie202506/cudydocs-trial/docs/user_guide/gs1024e/vlan.md

 - Member Port: Displays the ports that are part of a specific VLAN.

 The table below will display the configured entries, including VLAN ID, VLAN Description, Member Port, Tagged Port and Untagged Port.

+!!!
+Note
+    802.1Q VLAN is disabled by default; and when it is enabled, MTU VLAN and Port-based VLAN will be disabled automatically.

 **802.1Q Port Settings**